timoxley/functional-javascript-workshop/problems/function_call/problem.md

 // your slice function should match the regular
 // behaviour of slice, except it takes the array
-// as the first arguments
+// as the first argument

 slice(nums, 0, 2) // [1, 2]
 slice(nums, 1, 2) // [2]